 But no, I’d kick myself if I didn’t regret doing one thing more

-And that’s seeing her off with my size nine from the sixth floor.
+And that’s seeing her off with my size ten from the sixth floor.

 Such Sweet Sorrow.

 It’s goodbye to Rex, ex Secretary of State,

 The latest to find Don’s America ain’t so great,

 He suspected Mueller, not he, would be going next,